 Edwards, Hughes, and Weisberg (2011), in their "Different approaches to dual enrollment," published by the Community College Research Center (CCRC) defined dual enrollment (DE) as a program that allows "high school students to take college courses and potentially earn college credit."
 As the researchers pointed out, DE programs were originally conceived to target high-achieving high school students.
 This is much like the AP program.

-However, as the authors added, DE programs are also “emerging as part of a promising college preparation strategy for a broad range of students.”
+However, as the authors added, DE programs are also "emerging as part of a promising college preparation strategy for a broad range of students."
 These include those who are struggling in high school, especially by offering courses with a deep career focus.
-This is one point of departure from the College Board’s AP.
+This is one point of departure from the College Board's AP.
+Is dual enrollment harder than AP?
 AP programs are academic in nature.
 Thus, many find that DE is a great alternative.

 In this regard, researchers point out that advocates for this approach "contend that a thoughtful sequencing of dual enrollment courses, combined with appropriate student supports, could have a strong positive influence on students who are disengaged from high school and lacking the confidence needed to plan for college.
 A career focus in dual enrollment may be an important element for such students, because it may engage them through applied learning and help them see pathways through college to future employment."